 If you haven't racked up many rewards points this year (or already spent them all … oops), it's not too late to get in on the holiday rewards game.
 Some major credit card issuers offer sign-up bonuses to attract new customers.
 You usually have to meet a spending minimum within a certain period of time.
 For example, you may need to spend at least $1,500 within 90 days to qualify for a $200 sign-up bonus.
 By putting all your expenses on your new credit card — and paying off the balance each month, of course — you can earn extra cash to put toward holiday gifts, in addition to whatever rewards you'll be earning for use later (ahem... summer travel-planning perhaps?).

-Another way to save money on holiday shopping is by taking all the cash back you earned and applying it to your credit card balance.1 This will reduce your balance when your holiday shopping bill arrives, which helps take the pressure off an already stressful time of year.
+Another way to save money is by taking all the cash back you earned and applying it to your credit card balance.
+This will reduce your balance when the shopping bill arrives, which helps take the pressure off.

 Remember, credit card rewards aren't worth a dime if you use them as an excuse to spend more than you can afford.
 Rewards cards can be a useful tool or a debt trap, depending on how you use them.
 Be sure to use your rewards card strategically, so you can come out ahead entering 2024.